 Specific efforts have been made to develop the behaviour of social workers in leadership roles and to promote a change in culture so that honest dialogue is accepted as challenging and empowerment is a common concept where people are given real responsibility and use it to challenge seniors.
 The development of individuals has been facilitated by role modelling different behaviours that recognise the talents of individuals, support active citizenship and promote the participation of communities in local activity and decision-making, for example being positive, solution focused, non-directive, constructively challenging and reflective to enhance necessary learning.

-Key to development into a SWP has been the creation of a modern and robust Communications Strategy to engage effectively with both internal and external stakeholders, specifically staff and services users.
+Key to the development of focus has been the creation of a modern and robust Communications Strategy to engage effectively with both internal and external stakeholders, specifically staff and services users.
 A particular emphasis has been on the type of information to be cascaded, as well as via what medium and when.
-In parallel with a new ASC Portal, SWP e-shot and blogs there have been regular focus groups, ASC Service and Advisory Group meetings, which all influence and shape the development of the SWP through active input to the Transitional Leadership Group.
+In parallel with a new SWP there have been regular focus groups and members forum meetings, which all influence and shape the development of focus through active input.

-The SWP is committed to placing the social model of disability at the centre of practice.
-This is expected to embed a respect for the expertise and experience of service users, in parallel with the building of capacity at both an individual and community level to challenge disabling barriers.
-The SWP will be based on a ‘whole-systems approach’ to capacity building, moving away from a deficit model to a more participative model and involving a collaborative approach over the long term.
+focus is committed to placing the social model of disability at the centre of practice.
+This is expected to embed a respect for the expertise and experience of service users, in parallel with the building of capacity at both an individual and community level to challenge disabling barriers. focus will be based on a ‘whole-systems approach’ to capacity building, moving away from a deficit model to a more participative model and involving a collaborative approach over the long term.
 To be effective this requires a transfer both of resources and of responsibility.

-This “building of community capacity”, which extends to marginalised individuals and groups, is focused on developing the abilities of local people to organise themselves so that they have more influence and involvement in the development of the SWP and ASC outcomes.
-The aim is for local people to better define and achieve their objectives and take an active and equal role in partnership with the SWP and other agencies.
-This will lead to an improved ability on the part of individuals, voluntary and community groups and communities to access resources and develop new activities, and should also lead to changes in the practice of the SWP and other statutory organisations.
+The principle of “building of community capacity”, which extends to marginalised individuals and groups, is focused on developing the abilities of local people to organise themselves so that they have more influence.
+The aim is for local people to better define and achieve their objectives and take an active and equal role in partnership with focus and other agencies.
+This will lead to an improved ability on the part of individuals, voluntary and community groups and communities to access resources and develop new activities, and should also lead to changes in focus and other statutory organisations.